 The next highest volumes of cement imports came in through the San Francisco,

-New Orleans, New York City, and Seattle custom districts.
+Tampa, New Orleans, and New York City custom districts.

-Imports now supply over 1/5 of U.S. cement consumption.
+Imports now supply about one quarter of U.S. cement consumption.
 Imports, as a percentage of total cement shipments, peaked at 26% of the tons of cement sold in 2006 before falling to 7% of US shipments by 2012 after the financial crisis caused a sharp drop in demand.
-Imports have slowly been building as demand for cement recovered and supplied 22% of total U.S. demand in 2022.
+Imports have slowly been building as demand for cement recovered and imports supplied 24% of total U.S. demand in 2023.

-The United States imported cement from 32 countries during 2022.
-Turkey and Canada, supplied 54% of the cement imported into the United States during 2022.
-The next largest suppliers of cement, by volume, were Mexico, Greece, and Vietnam.
+The United States imported cement from 34 countries during 2023.
+Turkey and Canada, supplied 49% of the cement imported into the United States during 2023.
+The next largest suppliers of cement, by volume, were Vietnam, Greece, and Mexico.
+These five countries supplied 80% of the cement imported into the United States during 2023.

 This website uses cookies.
 By continuing to use this site, you accept our use of cookies.